 In 2019, former staff of Medomsley were convicted of physical abuse of inmates.
 This followed the conviction of Neville Husband in 2003 for the sexual abuse of inmates whilst he was employed at Medomsley Detention Centre.
 It is understood that over 1,800 people came forward to report suffering abuse during their time there.

-Following the conclusion of the criminal trial, Rachel was then able to move forward with their compensation claims against the Ministry of Justice; the organisation responsible for Medomsley Detention Centre.
+Following the conclusion of the criminal trial, we were then able to move forward with their compensation claims against the Ministry of Justice; the organisation responsible for Medomsley Detention Centre.

-The other claimant had suffered with significant mental health difficulties throughout his life, some of which predated his time at Medomsley.
-Rachel arranged for him to be assessed by a specialist psychiatrist to determine the impact his time at Medomsley had upon him.
-The helpful report enabled Rachel to negotiate a five figure settlement for him, again out of court.
+The other claimant had suffered significant mental health difficulties throughout his life, some of which predated his time at Medomsley.
+We arranged for him to be assessed by a specialist psychiatrist to determine the impact his time at Medomsley had upon him.
+The helpful report enabled us to negotiate a five figure settlement for him, again out of court.

 ‘The extent of the abuse that went on at Medomsley is difficult to comprehend.
 The number of young men, many of whom were vulnerable, that were subjected to repeated acts of physical and sexual abuse throughout their time there is shocking.
 These young men were incarcerated and had nowhere to turn for help.
 It was a pleasure to be able to help these two men, who bravely came forward to seek justice for what they had suffered.’